Working Towards a Greener, Lower Emission Future for Shipping!

 A number of companies are involved in activities at the Onomichi MTTC including The Furukawa Battery Company and KEI System Limited.

 The Aquarius Project

-The Eco Marine Power Aquarius MRE System (Patent Pending) will allow ships to utilise wind power and solar energy in order to reduce fuel consumption and lower noxious gas emissions.
+Aquarius MRE (Patent Granted) will allow ships to utilise wind power and solar energy in order to reduce fuel consumption and lower noxious gas emissions.
 In addition ship owners and operators will be able to reduce the carbon footprint of their fleet and employ the system on a variety of ships and vessels.

-The Aquarius MRE System is being designed so that it will require little attention from the ships crew, will be relatively easy to install and offer an attractive ROI (Return on Investment) for shipping companies.
-The system will utilize solar modules, EMP's EnergySail technology and a central control and monitoring computer system.
+Aquarius MRE is also being designed so that it will require little attention from the ships crew, will be relatively easy to install and offer an attractive ROI (Return on Investment) for shipping companies.
+The system will incorporate EMP's EnergySail technology, a data logging, control and monitoring computer system (Aquarius MAS), marine grade solar panels and energy storage modules.
 A prototype version of the system is currently being tested.

 For more information please follow this link to the Aquarius Solar and Wind Marine Power System webpage.

 The Blue Star Delos Renewable Energy Innovation Project

 Evaluation of renewable energy systems & fuel saving technologies

 The Blue Star Delos Renewable Energy Innovation Project is a major step forward towards making shipping more sustainable through the use of renewable energy and fuel reduction solutions on-board ships.